ros2/ros2_documentation/source/Installation/_Apt-Repositories.rst

    apt-cache policy | grep universe

-If you don't see an output line like the one below, then enable the Universe repository with the instructions in this section.
+This should output a line like the one below:

 .. code-block:: bash